Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 • After the dough has rested, sprinkle the salt and the instant yeast on top of the dough.
 Attach the dough hook and begin to knead the salt and yeast into the dough.
 Knead for about 5-10 minutes until you have a nice, smooth ball.

 • Let the dough rise in a warm place for 1-2 hours until doubled.
-Toward the end of the rise, prepare the cinnamon sugar by whisking together 1 1/4 cup brown sugar, 2 1/2 tablespoons cinnamon, and 2 tablespoons cornstarch in a bowl and set aside.
+Toward the end of the rise, prepare the cinnamon sugar by whisking together the brown sugar, cinnamon, and cornstarch in a bowl and set aside.

 • Pour the cinnamon sugar mixture onto the dough and spread it out on top of the butter, also avoiding the half inch edge on the longer sides.
 Lightly press the sugar mixture into the dough with a rolling pin.